ammogcoder/okta-aspnetcore-mysql-twilio-example/README.md

 # okta-aspnetcore-mysql-twilio-example

+This is the code for the example application built in [this tutorial](https://developer.okta.com/blog/2019/08/02/build-a-simple-crud-app-with-aspnetcore-mysql-and-twilio).

-This tutorial walks you through building simple CRUD application using Twilio, ASP.NET Core, and MySQL.
+The tutorial walks you through building simple CRUD application using Twilio, ASP.NET Core, and MySQL.

 ## Getting Started